 Some people (including more than a few doctors) seem to assume that side effects are merely the price to pay for being on medication.
 I couldn't disagree more.
 No one should have to put up with side effects of ADD meds.
 Often, a simple adjustment in the way a medication is used is all it takes to remedy the problem.

-In this article, I'll explain the strategies that I've found particularly effective at controlling side effects in children.
-Try the strategies with your own child.
+In this article, I'll explain the strategies that I've found particularly effective at controlling side effects in children — which, by the way, also work for adults with ADD.
+Try the strategies with your own child, or yourself.
 Tell your doctor what you are doing — to see what additional help he or she can provide.
-(By the way, the strategies outlined below also work for adults with ADD.)

 Methylphenidate (Ritalin), dextro-amphetamine (Dexedrine), and dextro-amphetamine/levo-amphetamine (Adderall) have similar side-effect profiles, and the strategies that curb side effects for one medication generally work for the other two, as well.